There is no denying it. Social media has taken over our lives in the last decade.

 - It will help to raise engagement with people who already like your page

-- It helps to generate leads which can be followed up
+- It helps to generate leads that can be followed up.

-Setting up competitions or contests might seem a little daunting but here are some easy options to consider.
+Setting up competitions or contests might seem daunting, but here are some easy options to consider.

-- Click like to participate: All this requires is for someone to use the Facebook like button on your competition post.
+- Click like to participate: This requires someone to use the Facebook like button on your competition post.
 You can then choose the winner from those people who have done so

 - Post on your wall: This works well with photo contests.
 Here you ask someone to post a photo, perhaps of them working out – to keep it theme rated – on the wall of your Facebook page.